Chocolate Spritz Cookies are classic cookies that shouldn't be missed in any cookie exchange.

 Spritz are of course popular and common place in the US and Canada as well!

-Spritz cookies are prepared form a wet stirred short crust pastry which includes eggs to keep the cookies firm after having baked them.
+Spritz cookies are prepared to form a wet stirred short crust pastry which includes eggs to keep the cookies firm after having baked them.

 To make chocolate Spritz cookies, you need to add cocoa powder to the base mixture.

-Spritz cookies are great for cookie baking beginners as this stirred short crust dough is the easiest pastry out there for cookies.
+Spritz cookies are great for cookie baking beginners, as this stirred short crust dough is the easiest pastry out there for cookies.

 You just need to pipe or press the cookies into shapes and that's it.